kapetan/repaint/README.md

 # repaint

 A HTML layout engine written in Javascript.
-Draws the provided HTML on a canvas.
+Takes HTML as input, renders it and outputs an image.

+Parses HTML, CSS, combines them and then calculates position and dimensions of all elements.
+It's essentially the same as your browser's rendering engine.

 [http://kapetan.github.io/repaint-chrome/examples/wiki.html][wiki]